 Other advantages of broad-based index ETFs include:

-• Less volatility than industry-specific and strategy-specific ETFs because they hold a wider variety stocks
+- Less volatility than industry-specific and strategy-specific ETFs because they hold a wider variety of stocks

 Of course, no investment is without risk.
 With index ETFs, investors are locked into the performance of the underlying index.
 If the index underperforms, so will the ETF.
 In addition, not all ETFs tracking the same index perform exactly alike.
 Due to tracking error, performance may vary, sometimes as much as half a percentage point.
 In selecting an index ETF, investors should assess fees, liquidity, and tracking error before making a final decision.